stackup-wallet/accessctl/README.md

 > **⚠️ This module is still in early development.
 It is not yet recommended for production.**

-AccessControl (or `AccessCtl` for short) builds of the [Smart Sessions module](https://github.com/erc7579/smartsessions) to enable attribute-based access control (RBAC) for ERC-7579 smart accounts.
+AccessControl (or `AccessCtl` for short) builds of the [Smart Sessions module](https://github.com/erc7579/smartsessions) to enable attribute-based access control (ABAC) for ERC-7579 smart accounts.

 ## Module status